tracim/tracim/backend/README.md

     docker pull mailhog/mailhog
     docker run -d -p 1025:1025 -p 8025:8025 mailhog/mailhog

-You need also a test ldap server on port 3890, for ldap related test see here : https://github.com/rroemhild/docker-test-openldap
+You need also a test ldap server on port 3890 for ldap related test. see here : https://github.com/rroemhild/docker-test-openldap

 You can run it this way with docker :